Frequently Asked Questions about THE-ICE Accreditation & Membership

-Accreditation has become increasingly important in a number of professional areas – and in some specialised areas students graduating from non-accredited programmes may not be able to join a professional association, gain registration (such as to become a doctor or dentist), and be able to find relevant employment.
+Accreditation has become increasingly important in a number of professional areas, and in some specialised areas students graduating from non-accredited programmes may not be able to join a professional association, gain registration (such as to become a doctor or dentist), or be able to find relevant employment.

 Why should a potential student or an institution care if a programme is accredited?

-Around the world there are literally thousands of institutions offering some sort of tourism, hospitality and events programmes.
-Prospective students, their parents and career counsellors will all want to be sure that a programme can deliver the graduate outcomes and quality of education experience promised.
+Around the world there are literally thousands of institutions offering tourism, hospitality, events, and culinary arts (TH&E) programmes.
+Prospective students, their parents and career counsellors will all want to be sure that a programme can deliver graduate outcomes and a quality education experience.
 They will also want to know whether the institution’s programmes are benchmarked against best-practice, and are well regarded by the industry and future employers.

 What are the different types of accrediting organisations?

-In many countries the national accrediting body for institutions is a government one, but this is not always the case.
-In certain countries (such as the USA) institutional accreditation or registration may be carried out by not-for-profit but government approved bodies.
-At the more specialised course or programme level, the vast majority of accrediting bodies are professional organisations (such as a Medical Association) or not-for-profit organisations whose focus is on quality assurance.
+In many countries the national accrediting body for institutions is a government body, but this is not always the case.
+In certain countries (such as the United States of America), institutional accreditation or registration may be carried out by not-for-profit but government-approved bodies.
+At the more specialised programme level, the vast majority of accrediting bodies are professional organisations (such as a Medical Association) or not-for-profit organisations whose focus is on quality assurance, such as THE-ICE.

 What sort of accreditation does THE-ICE offer?

-THE-ICE is a specialised international accrediting body focusing specifically on quality assurance for TH&E (tourism, hospitality and events) programmes offered in either the vocational or higher education sectors.
+THE-ICE is a specialised international accrediting body focusing specifically on TH&E (tourism, hospitality and events) programmes offered in vocational and higher education sectors.
 THE-ICE is a self-governing not-for-profit organisation.
-Using a progressive and stepped accreditation schema, institutions can initially become an Associate of THE-ICE before applying for full accreditation of their education programmes.
-Once the programmes at an institution are accredited, only then can an institution become a fully Accredited Member of the THE-ICE.
-They remain a member for a period of five years, after which time re-accreditation is required.
+Only once its programmes are accredited can an institution become a Full Member of the THE-ICE.
+Accreditation is valid for a period of five (5) years, after which time re-accreditation is required.